danduthanishkareddy/Voice-Based-Concept-Understanding-Analyser/README.md

 "# Voice-Based-Concept-Understanding-Analyser"

-This repository contains all project deliverables for the Voice-Based Concept Understanding Analyser developed as part of the AI/ML & GenAI project.
+This repository contains all project deliverables for the Voice-Based Concept Understanding Analyser developed as part of the Google Cloud GenAI project.

 ## Repository Structure